-hugabox, located in Kirkland, Washington, is a family business owned and operated by Rebecca Hastings.
-It could not have been created without the help of her daughter Kelsey Hastings Golitz.
+hugabox, located in Kirkland, Washington, is a family business owned and operated by Rebecca Hastings and Michael Golitz.
+It could not have been created without the help of their daughter Kelsey Hastings Golitz.
 As a dedicated and enthusiastic employee of online homewares retailer Joss and Main and its parent company Wayfair, Kelsey thrived in every aspect of e-commerce.
 As a result, you will find many of her creative ideas implemented throughout our site, our philosophy, and our care packages themselves.

-Sadly Kelsey passed away in 2014 from complications associated with Ewing Sarcoma Cancer and did not get to see her vision come to fruition.
+Sadly Kelsey passed away in 2014 from complications associated with Ewing's Sarcoma Cancer and did not get to see her vision come to fruition.
 However, her spirit lives on in every care package designed.
 Kelsey taught us a great deal about life, and in particular, those things that really matter.
-For this reason, hugabox donated $10,000+ in 2018 to support childhood cancer research with a focus on sarcoma research and related services.
-We are a year-round advocate for childhood, adolescent and young adult cancer and for the past two years served as a Curefest Sponsor in Washington DC.
+For this reason, hugabox donated over $18,000+ in 2020 to support childhood cancer research with a focus on sarcoma research and related services.
+We are a year-round advocate for childhood, adolescent and young adult cancer and for the past four years served as a Curefest Sponsor in Washington DC.
 Curefest USA is a national movement making childhood cancer a national priority.
 It’s our way of giving back and honoring Kelsey at the same time.

 For further information about Kelsey and her life living with Ewing's Sarcoma Cancer, visit Grown & Flown.